The mean number of $2$-torsion elements in the class groups of cubic orders: Evaluation of local volumes for applications

+where $A^*$ denotes the adjugate matrix of $A$.
 Let $M \in \on{Mat}_{3 \times 6}(R)$ be the matrix whose $k^{\mathrm{th}}$ row consists of the entries of $C^{(k)}$ lying on or above the diagonal, written as a list in some order that is uniform over $k$.
 Then the pair $(A,B)$ is projective if and only if the greatest common divisor of the $3 \times 3$ minors of $M$ is equal to $1$. \end{defn}

-One can check from the above definition that: (1) projectivity is a $(\on{GL}_2 \times \on{SL}_3)(R)$-invariant condition; (2) projectivity over $\Z$ is equivalent to projectivity over $\Z_p$ for every prime $p$; (3) projectivity over $\Z_p$ is a mod-$p$ condition (i.e., whether or not a pair $(A,B)$ is projective is determined by the residue class of $(A,B)$ modulo $p$); and (4) any pair $(A,B) \in W_3^0(\F_p)$ with $Q(A,B) \neq 0$ is projective.
+One can check from the above definition that: (1) projectivity is a $(\on{GL}_2 \times \on{SL}_3)(R)$-invariant condition; (2) projectivity over $\Z$ is equivalent to projectivity over $\Z_p$ for every prime $p$; (3) projectivity over $\Z_p$ is a mod-$p$ condition (i.e., whether or not a pair $(A,B)$ is projective is determined by the residue class of $(A,B)$ modulo $p$); and (4) any pair $(A,B) \in W_3^0(\F_p)$ with $Q(A,B) \neq 0$ is projective --- this last claim follows from Proposition 2.9, which implies that it suffices to verify the claim for the image of the section $\sigma_0$, which is easily done.
 In particular, the set of projective elements of $W_3(\Z)$ is a big family in $W_3(\Z)$.

 The motivation to introduce the notion of projectivity is the following parametrization result, which relates $2$-torsion ideals of rings defined by binary cubic forms to projective reducible $\on{SL}_3(\Z)$-orbits on $W_3(\Z)$: